Dashticz/dashticz_v2/docs/blocks/domoticzblocks.rst

 Block title
 ~~~~~~~~~~~

 A special block type is a block title.
-A block title only contaiins a title element.
+A block title only contains a title element.
 You define a block title as follows::

   blocks['blocktitle_1'] = {  //'blocktitle_1' must be an unique name